 What Problems Can Happen?

-People with sickle cell disease can have problems that need immediate care by a doctor, such as:
+People with sickle cell disease can have problems that need care by a doctor right away, such as:

 - Aplastic crisis: This is when the body temporarily does not make enough red blood cells, and can cause severe anemia.
 Signs include paleness, extreme tiredness, and a fast heartbeat.

-- Infection: Kids with sickle cell disease are at risk for some bacterial infections.
+- Infection: People with sickle cell disease are a risk for some bacterial infections.
 It's important to watch for fevers of 101°F (38°C) or higher, which can be signs of an infection.
-Get medical care right away if a fever happens.
+Call your doctor and get medical care right away if a fever happens.

-- Priapism: Males with sickle cell disease can have painful, long-lasting erections.
-If it's not treated quickly, damage can cause problems with getting erections later on.
+- Priapism: Guys with sickle cell disease can have painful, long-lasting erections.
+If it's not treated quickly, damage can cause problems with getting erections later in life.

 - Stroke: Sickle-shaped cells can block small blood vessels in the brain, causing a stroke.
-Signs include headache, seizures, weakness in the arms and legs, speech problems, a facial droop, or loss of consciousness.
+Signs can include headache, seizure , weakness of the arms and legs, speech problems, a facial droop, or loss of consciousness.